iamblue/linkit-smart-nodejs/content/en/intro/spec.md

 ![](7688boardspec.png)
 ![](7688Duoboardspec.png)

-## 關於 MT7688
+## About MT7688

-以下是 MT7688 這塊晶片的規格，我們可以知道他屬於 ap router 的晶片產品，屬於 MPU 等級的晶片。
+Below is the specification of MT7688, we can see that it is kind of AP router chip product, and it is belong to MPU grade chip.

 ![](7688spec.png)